rickijen/azureiotoperations-elastel-zephyr/README.md

 An Industrial IoT (IIoT) solution deployed at the edge location often integrates microcontroller-based devices, sensors, and PLCs into industrial processes to gather data, monitor operations, and improve efficiency.
 The goal is to enable real-time monitoring, predictive maintenance, automation, and data-driven decision-making in industries such as manufacturing, building automation, energy, transportation, and agriculture.

-IIoT gateway is a critical component in the solution to aggregate data via industry standard protocols (such as [Modbus](https://en.wikipedia.org/wiki/Modbus), [BACnet](https://en.wikipedia.org/wiki/BACnet), [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture), [Sparkplug](https://sparkplug.eclipse.org/), etc.) and send data to the cloud.
+IIoT gateway is a critical component in the solution to aggregate data collected from industry standard protocols (such as [Modbus](https://en.wikipedia.org/wiki/Modbus), [BACnet](https://en.wikipedia.org/wiki/BACnet), [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture), [Sparkplug](https://sparkplug.eclipse.org/), etc.).
+The Gateway then processes and routes data to the cloud.

-[Azure IoT Operations](https://learn.microsoft.com/en-us/azure/iot-operations/overview-iot-operations) features an enterprise-grade MQTT broker that is deployed locally in an Arc-enabled Kubernetes cluster running at the edge site.
-With proper [Data Flows](https://learn.microsoft.com/en-us/azure/iot-operations/connect-to-cloud/overview-dataflow) configured, data gathered from the IIoT Gateway can be delivered to the cloud and control commands can be delivered from cloud to devices as well.
+[Azure IoT Operations](https://learn.microsoft.com/en-us/azure/iot-operations/overview-iot-operations) features an enterprise-grade MQTT broker that is deployed locally in an Arc-enabled Kubernetes cluster installed at the edge site.
+With proper [Data Flows](https://learn.microsoft.com/en-us/azure/iot-operations/connect-to-cloud/overview-dataflow) configured, data gathered from the IIoT Gateway can be delivered to the cloud.
+Control commands can be delivered from cloud to devices as well.

 ## Architecture Overview

 ![Architecture](https://github.com/rickijen/azureiotoperations-elastel-zephyr/blob/main/artifacts/media/Elastel-HiveMQ.png?raw=true)

 This tutorial demonstrates a real-world scenario where a MCU-based device (an ARM Cortex-M4 based ***STM32F429ZI-Nucleo*** from [STMicroelectronics](https://www.st.com/content/st_com/en.html)) publishes MQTT messages to the [Elastel EG324 IIoT Gateway](https://www.elastel.com/products/iot-gateway/eg324-iot-gateway/).
-The IIoT Gateway, which then sends data to the AIO MQTT broker.
+The IIoT Gateway, which then routes data to the AIO MQTT broker.
 [Zephyr](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) is the RTOS running on the STM32 MCU device.
 In this tutorial, we will build a Zephyr app publishing MQTT messages upstream from the device.
 Finally, we will use a MQTTX client subscribing to the topic and confirm messages are delivered correctly.

 Here are the MCU device and Elastel EG324 IIoT Gateway configured in this tutorial: